notrinos/NotrinosERP/README.md

 ## Troubleshooting

-If you encountered any problems with FrontAccounting configuration or usage, please consult your case with other users on [NotrinosERP forum](https://github.com/notrinos/NotrinosERP/discussions).
+If you encountered any problems with NotrinosERP configuration or usage, please consult your case with other users on [NotrinosERP forum](https://github.com/notrinos/NotrinosERP/discussions).